 Fig. 10.

-Images of the Potala Palace reproduced on a postcard and collectible cards from cigarette packages; first of half of 20th century; photograph by Natasha N. Kimmet
+Images of the Potala Palace reproduced on a postcard and collectible cards from cigarette packages; first half of 20th century; photograph by Natasha N. Kimmet

 Footnotes